Seagulls, the cries of seagulls and seagulls that attack have, over the years, become part of everyday life for many Danes.

 It can be difficult crawling around on roofs searching for seagull’s nests.
 However, technology is on our side, and we now have a new tool in the fight against seagulls – drones.

-Drones have been tried out as a method of removing seagull´s nests in various places.
-The drones are used to locate the nests on roofs and observe the activity in the nests.
 Once the seagulls have laid their eggs, the drones are sent up to spray the eggs with paraffin oil.
 The paraffin oil creates a membrane around the eggs and prevents the formation of embryos.
 If you merely remove the eggs, you run the risk that the seagulls will simply lay new eggs.
 That is why it makes sense to cover the eggs in paraffin oil to prevent the eggs from ever hatching in the first place.

 You need a special permit to remove seagull’s nests or treat them with paraffin oil.
 When you decide to use drones to treat seagull eggs, you also need – in addition to the permit you need to obtain from The National Forest and Nature Agency – a qualified drone pilot´s licence and to register all of your flights correctly.
 It is not permitted to fly a drone everywhere and there are many rules that need to be followed.
 Thus, it is not possible to use drones everywhere in the country.